Tasma Walton: Career

-Acting career
+Acting

-Walton joined local radio station 6GE and trained as a production assistant and copy writer in her home town.
-She was accepted into the National Institute of Dramatic Art (NIDA) but dropped out after two years.
-She joined a small Sydney theatre, and landed a role as the love interest of Ian Moss in the music video for Tucker's Daughter off his 1989 debut album Matchbook.
+Stage

+Walton started her acting career on stage.
+During her time studying at NIDA, Walton acted in several productions at the NIDA Parade Theatre 1 in 1992 and 1993.

+She has subsequently continued to perform on stage, in between her film and television commitments.

+Screen

 In 1995, Walton played the recurring role of Rachel Watson in Home and Away.

 In 1996, Walton was cast as Dash McKinley in the police drama series Blue Heelers.
 Her character was introduced halfway through Season 3.
 She also played another character, Kim Trelor, in the same series.
-To win the role of Dash, Walton auditioned three times.
-Her second one with William McInnes (Nick Schultz) gained her the role.
-In the audition Schultz yelled at Dash and while some of the other actresses burst into tears, Walton reacted by laughing.
-In the same year she made her film debut in Fistful of Flies.
-Her last episode of Blue Heelers ("The Full Circle") screened in mid-1999.
+In the same year, she made her film debut in Fistful of Flies.
+Her last episode of Blue Heelers ("The Full Circle") screened in 1999.

 In 2009, Walton joined the cast of City Homicide in the semi-regular role of criminal profiler, Claudia Leigh.
-On 27 July 2013, it was announced that Walton had rejoined the cast of Home and Away in the recurring role of Jade Montgomery.
+In July 2013, it was announced that Walton had rejoined the cast of Home and Away in the recurring role of Jade Montgomery.
 She was on the show for two seasons.

-In 2016, Walton appeared on three episodes of Rake.
-She also had a regular role on Cleverman (in 2016 and 2017).
-In 2018, she joined the cast of Mystery Road, reprising her role from the 2013 film of the same name.
-She returned to season two in 2020.
+In 2016, Walton appeared in three episodes of Rake.
+After discovering her Aboriginal ancestry she also had a regular role on Cleverman (2016-2017).
+In 2018, she joined the cast of another Indigenous themed show, Mystery Road, reprising her role from the 2013 film of the same name.
+She returned for the second season in 2020.

-In 2023 Walton appeared in Channel Seven series The Claremont Murders and Walton joined the second season of Foxtel series The Twelve.
+In 2023 Walton appeared in the Seven Network series The Claremont Murders, and she joined the second season of Foxtel series The Twelve in July 2024.

+She played a lead role in the 2025 comedy drama series Reckless, which she had also created and written.

-Other film and TV appearances include Water Rats, Sea Patrol, The Postcard Bandit, and Perdition.
-She also won recurring roles in White Collar Blue and BeastMaster.
+Other film and TV appearances include Water Rats, Sea Patrol, The Postcard Bandit, and the 2005 short Perdition.